 Sponsored by the Institute of the Sisters of Mercy, we are a not-for-profit Catholic organisation, delivering programs registered under the NDIS.
 Our programs support people with disability to build skills and capability to ensure they can participate in leading a meaningful life.

-We have a service area spanning across the Riverina/Murray, Central West and New England areas of New South Wales.
+We have a service area spanning across the Riverina/Murray, and Central West Regions.

 Many of our participants have challenging and complex needs.

 We specialise in working with both children and adults.

 - have complex needs including mental health issues

 - have autism

 - live with acquired brain injury who have high physical and medical needs

 - have sensory disabilities